 In their path-breaking report on Direct Primary Care to the Society of Actuaries, the team from Milliman Actuaries described a model framework for an employer direct primary option.
-They concluded that DPC was a break-even monetary propositions when DPC monthly fees were set at an average of $60 PMPM, $720 PMPM.
+They concluded that DPC was a break-even monetary propositions when DPC monthly fees were set at an all-ages average of $60 PMPM, $720 PMPY.
 That modeling was based on data from the first, and still unique, wholly disinterested, actuarially sound analysis ever performed on a direct primary care clinic; the particular clinic had long been treated by the DPC community as a darling poster child; and Milliman Actuaries have an impeccable reputation.

-Just months after the Milliman report, Nextera set out to entice potential employers with a brand new report from its analyst, KPI Ninja.
+Just months after the Milliman report, Nextera set out to entice potential employers and members with a report from its analyst, KPI Ninja.
 That case study claimed that Nextera saved the Saint Vrain Valley School District $913 PMPY.
 But if Milliman was anywhere near correct when it set $60 PMPM as a break even, zero savings proposition, then a $913 PMPY savings for an even more pricey Nextera clinic looks too good to be true.

 A bottom line so at war with the expectations of informed experts, like the world class Milliman Actuaries, is a red flag.
 It prompts close examination of the data and the analysis on which it rests.